john-science/john-science.github.io/_posts/2014-09-17-backpacking-gear-guide.md

 sizes="(max-width: 38em) 100vw, 50vw"
 alt="A Backpack in the Wild">

 You want a pack with an internal frame.
-They offers the support you need to carry a lot of weight.
+They offer the support you need to carry a lot of weight.
 Backpacks range in size from 30 litres to over 100 litres.
 For short (2-4 day) trips, most beginners start out with packs in the 40 to 60-liter range.
 The important trade-off here is that a bigger pack can hold more things, but that will make it heavier.

 Modern packs have a huge variety of pockets, mesh things, straps, zippers and flaps.
 Of all these fancy extras, the most important is the slot inside that allows you to hold a water bladder.
 This allows you to sip water from a tube at any moment while you're walking.
 (Stay hydrated!)
 When selecting a water bladder for your bag (they're sold separately), get a 3-litre or maybe a 2-litre.
 Don't go smaller.
 I carry a 3-litre bladder and a 1-litre bottle.